VPN Tunnel

 Easy-RSA can be obtained here: https://github.com/OpenVPN/easy-rsa

-After extracting Easy-RSA switch to the directory easy-rsa/2.0/ where you can find the different build scripts and edit the vars file.
+After extracting Easy-RSA switch to the directory easy-rsa/2.0/ where the different build scripts can be found and edit the vars file.
 Based on the parameters in the vars file, the certificates and keys will be generated.
-Due to his, edit/enter the following important parameters in the vars file:
+Edit/Enter the following important parameters in the vars file:

 # The KEY_SIZE should be at least 2048.
 For enhanced security